 Component highs & lows

-I’ve been mostly impressed by the Shimano EP8-RS motor’s performance, but unfortunately it still suffers from the same clacking noise when freewheeling down rough descents.
-It is totally normal and you soon get used to it, but I still live in hope that one day Shimano and Bosch e-MTB motors won’t make such a racket.
+I’ve mostly been impressed by the Shimano EP8-RS motor’s performance, but unfortunately it still suffers from the same clacking noise when freewheeling down rough descents.
+It is totally normal, we’re told it’s a necessary evil to get the low-drag performance, and you soon get used to it, but I still live in hope that one day Shimano and Bosch e-MTB motors won’t make such a racket.

 I’m not a fan of the overly stiff carbon handlebars, which resulted in excessive arm pump and hand fatigue on long descents.
 This will be less of an issue for bigger riders, though I’d still love to see the option of a 31.8mm diameter bar, perhaps even alloy.
 The Race Face grips are fantastic though, with a lovely soft and tacky rubber compound.

 The only other problem I encountered was with the house brand dropper post.
 It’s already starting to feel gritty and sluggish, so it’s likely due for a teardown and service.
 For an extra $356 AUD, a Fox Transfer upgrade could be worthwhile.

 Otherwise the Orbea Rise M10 has delivered a top-notch riding experience, especially when it comes to the suspension.
 Once setup with lower pressures and faster rebound settings than recommended, the 36 GRIP2 is a brilliant performer.
 Along with the DPX2 shock the suspension eats up small and medium-sized hits efficiently, with oodles of traction and high-speed damping control.

 For $70 AUD, Orbea gives you the option to upgrade to a Minion DHF/DHR tyre combo, which would unlock this bike’s high-speed potential.